 Get Experience in the World of Work

-In the first year, you may spend part of your week attending college over the full school year, then spend time out of school in the second year at your work placement.
+A Foundation Apprenticeship takes two years to complete.
+In the first year, you may spend part of your week attending college over the full school year.
+You'll spend time out of school, at your work placement, in the second year.
 Some Foundation Apprentices attend college and their NHSScotland work placement on a day release basis over two years.
-Foundation Apprenticeships are completed alongside other subjects, such as National 5s and Highers.

 Examples of some of the Foundation Apprenticeships appropriate to NHSScotland and types of jobs they can lead to are: